When you hear the name John Deere, what color comes to mind?

 If you said green, brown, and red, then you already know how important colors can be for brand identity.

-Whether starting a business from scratch or refreshing a brand image, color is one of the most important things to consider when finalizing a corporate design.
+Whether starting a business from scratch or refreshing a brand, color is an important thing to consider when finalizing a corporate design.

 Colors trigger emotions – good, bad, or indifferent – and emotions are a very significant factor in the consumer’s decision-making process.
 So how many colors…or emotions…should be incorporated?